KxSystems/hdf5/README.md

 ### Third-Party Library Installation

-The following outlines instructions for installing the HDF5 group's C api for supported architectures.
+1. Install the HDF group's C api for your architecture

 **Linux**
 - Download a supported release of hdf5 and install, instructions are provided [here](https://support.hdfgroup.org/HDF5/HDF5-FAQ.html#10).